heinzwittenbrink/slides-intro2seo/intro2seo.md

 ##

 > It can be  helpful to think of queries as having one or more of the following intents.
->
 > - Know query [...]
 > - Do  query [...]
 > - Website  query [...]
-> - Visit-in-person  query, some of which are looking for a specific business or organization, some of which arelooking for a category of businesses
+> - Visit-in-person  query, some of which are looking for a specific business or organization, some of which are looking for a category of businesses

 <p class="rights">[Google Search Quality Evaluator Guidelines](https://static.googleusercontent.com/media/www.google.%20com/de//insidesearch/howsearchworks/assets/searchqualityevaluatorguidelines.pdf)</p>